LuxProvide/qcfpga/docs/registers.rst

 Quantum Registers
 =================

-QCGPU provides a class to represent the register, ``qcfpga.State``.
+QCFPGA provides a class to represent the register, ``qcfpga.State``.
 The register class stores (on the OpenCL device) a state vector.
 This state vector is a chunk of memory, the size of which is: